-Step 2: Toss the dough in the air in order to achieve superior flatness and roundness.
+Step 2: Toss the dough in the air to achieve superior flatness and roundness.

-Step 3: Add your favorite ingredients to the pizza, fold it on a half and place it in the oven.
+Step 3: Add your favorite ingredients to the pizza, fold it on half, and place it in the oven.

 Step 4: When the dough changes color from white to golden, your breakfast is ready.

-While Elisabeth was preparing the breakfast, her brothers arrived to Monte Vista.
+While Elisabeth was preparing the breakfast, her brothers arrived in Monte Vista.

 When they passed along a large mansion located across the street from the hospital, neither of them has noticed Amanda walking out of that very house or her sister Reese running barefoot on the sidewalk.